Skip to main content

 Key takeaways:

-• Keeping a journal may help you lose or maintain weight.
-Research suggests that a weight-loss journal can raise awareness of what you eat and why.
+• Keeping a journal may help you lose or manage your weight.
+A weight-loss journal can help you see what you eat and why.

 • A weight-loss journal can include things like goal setting, meal planning, and activity tracking.